 You Can Get Compensation When Flights Go Wrong (Sometimes)

-Is there anything worse than arriving at the airport, brandishing your passport excitedly at check-in only to be told that your flight is overbooked or late?
+Is there anything worse than arriving at the airport, trudging through security and eventually brandishing your passport excitedly at check-in only to be told that your flight is overbooked or late?
 If you’re unlucky enough to lose your seat on a plane, you may be entitled to compensation.
 But don’t rush to accept the airline’s initial voucher offer.
 Depending on how much later your schedule is pushed back you could be in line for a bigger payday.

 According to the U.S. Department of Transportation (DOT), travelers have the right to the following compensations depending on their new flight arrangements.